Eleven Armenian POWs killed and 70 soldiers captured following Azerbaijani ceasefire violations

-Eleven Armenian prisoners of war have been killed by their Azerbaijani captors, and more than 70 Armenian soldiers taken captive following Azerbaijan’s violation of the ceasefire that had halted the fighting in Nagorno-Karabakh on November 10.
+Eleven Armenian prisoners of war have been killed by their Azerbaijani captors, and more than 70 Armenian soldiers taken captive following Azerbaijan’s violation of the ceasefire which had halted the fighting in Nagorno-Karabakh on 10 November.

-Footage emerged on December 15 showing the shooting of the 11 prisoners.
+Footage emerged on 15 December showing the shooting of the eleven prisoners.

-Azerbaijani forces have also taken control of four Armenian villages in addition to territory gained during the fighting that took place from September to November this year.
+Azerbaijani forces have also taken control of four Armenian villages in addition to territory gained during the fighting which took place from September to November this year.

-A Russian-brokered ceasefire agreement, signed on November 9, had led to an abatement in the conflict.
-This agreement required Armenia to cede to Azerbaijan large areas of the Nagorno-Karabakh region previously under its control.
+A Russian-brokered ceasefire agreement, signed on 9 November, had led to an abatement in the conflict.
+This agreement required Armenia to cede large areas of the Nagorno-Karabakh region previously under its control to Azerbaijan.